Honors and Prizes

 Entrance into the honors program requires that a student have completed at least 135 units with a minimum grade point average of 3.500 in courses counted toward the major.
 Other prerequisites for entrance into the program are defined by the major.
 The program consists of a project whose specific nature is determined by consultation with the student’s major adviser.
 It may involve completion of a research project, a scholarly paper, a senior thesis, or some comparable assignment depending on the major.
 The project will have a minimum duration of two quarters and will be noted on the student’s record by a variable unit course number or special honors course designation.
 Successful completion of the honors program requires that a minimum of six units of credit be earned in course work for the project.

 An Honors Program is available to qualified students in the Chemical Engineering, Biochemical Engineering, and Materials Science and Engineering majors.
-The Honors Program is also available to the dual majors: Chemical Engineering/Materials Science and Electrical Engineering/Materials Science and Engineering, and Mechanical Engineering/Materials Science and Engineering.
 The Chemical Engineering and Materials Science Honors Program is a four-year program designed to challenge the most talented students in these majors.
-Students invited to participate will take a one-unit honors seminar in their Freshman year and will enroll in various one-unit honors courses.
+Students invited to participate will take a one-unit honors seminar in their freshman year and will enroll in various one-unit honors courses.
 In the upper division, students will complete either an honors thesis or a project that might involve local industry (Chemical Engineering 194 HA, HB, HC).
 Students must maintain a grade point average of 3.500 to continue in the program.
 Successful completion of the Honors Program will be acknowledged on the student's transcript.

-A track within the University Honors Program (UHP), the Davis Honors Challenge (DHC) is a campuswide honors program for highly motivated students who are interested in enhancing their education through special courses, closer contact with faculty and dynamic interaction with academic peers.
+The University Honors Program (UHP) is an interdisciplinary, campus-wide honors program for highly motivated students interested in enhancing their education through special courses, close contact with faculty, and dynamic interaction with academic peers.
+High-achieving students are invited in spring to apply for participation in the fall.

 The University Medal is the highest campus honor awarded to a graduating senior in recognition of superior scholarship and achievement.
 A College or School Medal is also given to the outstanding graduating student in each of the colleges and professional schools.